Photo-assisted spin transport in double quantum dots with spin-orbit interaction

-For $n=2$ we see that the only two situations where the current is suppressed coincide with $\chi\simeq 1$, $\epsilon_\mathrm{ac}=0$, and with $\chi=0$, $\epsilon_\mathrm{ac}\simeq 2.4\omega$, as expected from the even-odd effect.
-In an experimental situation, in which the driving amplitude can be precisely tuned, the appearance of a sharp decrease in current at a given $\epsilon_\mathrm{ac}$ can be used to determine the value of $\chi$ and hence the SOC strength.
+For $n=2$, we observe that the only two situations where the current is suppressed coincide with $\chi\simeq 1$, $\epsilon_\mathrm{ac}=0$, and with $\chi=0$, $\epsilon_\mathrm{ac}\simeq 2.4\omega$, as expected from the even-odd effect.

+In an experimental device, in which the driving amplitude can be precisely tuned, the appearance of a sharp decrease in current at a given $\epsilon_\mathrm{ac}$ can be used to determine the value of $\chi$ and hence the SOC strength.
 To minimize the uncertainty of the measurement, several odd resonances for $E_z=(2k + 1)\omega$ can be studied, providing a precise way to characterize the SOC present in a given device.

 Next, we fix the driving amplitude at $\epsilon_\mathrm{ac}=2\omega$ and consider arbitrary values of $E_z$.
 The corresponding results are presented in \cref{fig:DQD_dark_state_Ez_chi}(a).
 The DS at the exact resonant condition $E_z = \omega$ extends to non-resonant values of $E_z$, forming a parabola in the $E_z-\chi$ plane.
 Again, we perform an exact diagonalization of the RWA Hamiltonian given by \cref{eq:Hamiltonian_DS} and look for dark states.
 Up to second order in $(E_z-\omega)$, these are found for the condition